 Read additional information from the U.S. Department of Education.

-As part of an initiative to ensure that Holyoke Community College students are financially literate for their lifetime, Holyoke Community College has partnered with American Student Assistance (a nonprofit organization that delivers quality delinquency prevention services) to create a free debt management and financial education program for our current Holyoke Community College students, as well as our alumni.
-This new product is called SALT.
+As part of an initiative to ensure that Holyoke Community College students are financially literate for their lifetime, Holyoke Community College has partnered with American Student Assistance (a nonprofit organization) to create a free financial education program for our current Holyoke Community College students, as well as our alumni.
+This product is called SALT.

 What is SALT?